DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_introduction.md

 Hence, to be able to handle all vanities and define what we allow and what not, **Markup languages** emerged.

-Markup languages are grammars that define the markup and the the relations between markup elements.
-With the emergence of computer networks and the increasing need to standardize texts for multiple usages (think about manuals), in 1982 an international ISO standard was established called: Standardised General Markup Language (SGML).
+Markup languages are grammars that define the markup and the relations between markup elements.
+With the emergence of computer networks and the increasing need to standardize texts for multiple usages (think about manuals), in 1982 an international ISO standard was established called:
+Standardised General Markup Language (SGML).
 This logically structured markup language was a big step forward, as it made a fundamental split between the text structure as such and the final representation of that structure.
 For example, contrary to languages used in wordprocessors such as Tex, Latex, Word, MSWord, Wordperfect or ODF (open office document format), where presentation and text structuring are mixed, SGML only defines functions or roles.
 So, when we type using a word processor a **Bold** word in the text we in fact type “start bold” -\> type the word- \> “end bold”.
 What is happening here is a mixture of structure and **Layout** .
 Layout is the activity of presenting a text onto a medium, such as a paper page.
 SGML and it derivatives, the easier HTML (HyperText Markup Language) and the expanded XML (EXtensible Markup Language) make a strict distinction between structure and representation.
 A markup language knows notions such as “highlighted word or phrase” and then type 1,2,3...
-This allows you to equate e.g.: chapter heading with type1 and quotation with type
-4. Depending on the output substrate you can then define in the layout phase how this will look like.
+This allows you to equate e.g.: chapter heading with type1 and quotation with type 4.
+Depending on the output substrate you can then define in the layout phase how this will look like.
 For instance, a chapter heading is in a certain type font and font size and centred on the page, whilst a quotation is represented in the same corps and font of the running text, but now in italics.
 On a screen we can have things like chapter heading in pink and quotations are yellow.
 This layout freedom is then explicated in a so-called **style sheet**, which is a table that connects a layout schema with the markup schema.
 This way of working is imperative if we want to allow a source text to be represented on many different ways on various media of various size.
 Note, that in many programs these translations are done fairly invisibly to the user.
 If we translate a .odt file into a .docx file, in principle all coding is one-to-one translated.
-As we will see in the following translation between one file type into another is not always symmetrical.
+As we will see in the following, translation between one file type into another is not always symmetrical.
 Hence, the golden rule is to always make sure that the source text is as systemically structured as possible.

 An important notion is that all text and accompanying coding are all written in simple letters and numerals, it is and remains **Flat text**.